 Peer Health Education

 Peer health educators are a diverse group of undergraduate leaders who work with our health promotion team to educate and empower fellow students.
-Students who participate in this program facilitate workshops, organize events, collect data, and collaborate with campus partners.
+Students who participate in this program facilitate workshops, represent CHS at campus events, table, and collaborate with campus partners.

 Peer educators will develop leadership and public speaking skills, foster positive working relationships, and gain foundational knowledge in a variety of health topics, including violence prevention, mental health, substance use, and sexual health.

 To Write Love On Her Arms (TWLOHA)